On Geometric Spectral Functionals: Chiral spectral functionals

 \subsection{Acknowledgements}

-The work of AB was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2111 – 390814868.
+We thank the anonymous referees for their insightful comments.
+The work of AB was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868.
 AB is supported by the Alexander von Humboldt Foundation.
-A.S. is supported by the Polish National Science Centre grant 2020/37/B/ST1/01540.
-L.D. is affiliated with GNFM–INDAM (Istituto Nazionale di Alta Matematica) and acknowledges that this research is part of the EU Staff Exchange project 101086394 "Operator Algebras That One Can See".
+A.S.\ is supported by the Polish National Science Centre grant 2020/37/B/ST1/01540.
+L.D.\ is affiliated with GNFM–INDAM (Istituto Nazionale di Alta Matematica) and acknowledges that this research is part of the EU Staff Exchange project 101086394 ``Operator Algebras That One Can See''.